Robert Nozick's Political Philosophy

 [S]entient and self-conscious; rational (capable of using abstract concepts, not tied to responses to immediate stimuli); possessing free will; being a moral agent capable of guiding its behavior by moral principles and capable of engaging in mutual limitation of conduct; having a soul.
 (48)

 To these he adds “the ability to regulate and guide its life in accordance with some overall conception it chooses to accept” (49).
 But, does the presence of these non-moral features underwrite moral constraints against preventing individuals from exercising these capacities in their own chosen ways?
 Nozick seeks to bolster the significance of these features by contending that a person can give meaning to his life only by exercising these capacities in accordance with some overall plan of his own (50).
-This brings each person's good back into the picture since, presumably, attaining a meaningful life is crucial to each agent's good.
-Here, however, Nozick seems to lose track of the separateness of persons and their respective good and the notion that this separateness calls upon persons to eschew imposing losses on individuals rather than to impose losses that serve some social optimum.
-For he wonders at this point why a focus on the (value of) meaningful life for each individual would not support a proposal to
+The suggestion is that it is not meaningfulness at large that is crucial for each individual but, rather the meaningfulness for him of the life that arises through his exercise of an overall plan for his life.
+However, Nozick then asks

-replace ‘happiness’ with ‘meaningfulness’ within utilitarian theory, and maximize the total ‘meaningfulness’ score of the persons in the world.
+why not replace ‘happiness’ with ‘meaningfulness’ within utilitarian theory, and maximize the total ‘meaningfulness’ score of the persons in the world?
 (50)

 Nozick’s account of rights takes a surprising turn in his very complex chapter 4 on “Prohibition, Compensation, and Risk” (Mack 1981).
 Employing the language of rights as moral boundaries, Nozick asks whether all actions that cross boundaries may be prohibited, i.e., may permissibly be punished.
 His unexpected answer is that not all boundary crossings may be prohibited.
 Some boundary crossings are to be allowed—without the consent of those subject to them—as long as due compensation is paid to those subjects.
 Nozick’s presumption within this chapter is that it does not follow from B’s having a right against A to A’s not inflicting treatment T on B that A’s inflicting T on A may be prohibited (59).
 All that follows from B’s having that right is that A may not inflict T on B unless A also duly compensates B. All that follows is that B has a claim against A that A’s infliction of T on B not leave B’s utility or welfare on net diminished.